paper7745/SOIP/README.md

 You can use this program to reproduce what we described in the paper.

-Please download the pretrained model, and put it in the directory after decompression
+Please download the pretrained model, and put it in the directory after decompression.

 https://drive.google.com/file/d/1S-dDljxz-_F39shlZ5D99aKB24DGa2nN/view?usp=sharing